 Sometimes you can find natural, non-toxic, and organic products at the same price as their more “conventional” alternatives.
 White other times, buying organic is more expensive.
 It usually just depends on the product category.

 Mattresses are one of those categories where you’re just not going to be able to get a cheap mattress that’s truly non-toxic.
-We have yet to find one that’s under $500 (for a queen).
+I have yet to find one that’s under $500 (for a queen).

 But don’t fret just yet; there is good news, too.
 Organic mattresses are becoming more affordable, while at the same time conventional mattresses have become slightly less toxic in recent years.